truenas/documentation/content/SCALE/SCALEUIReference/Credentials/Certificates/ACMEDNSAuthScreensSCALE.md

 {{< toc >}}

-The **Certificates** screen includes the **ACME DNS-Authenticators** widget that displays a list of authenticators configured on the screen.
+The **Certificates** screen includes the **ACME DNS-Authenticators** widget that displays a list of configured authenticators.
 The Automatic Certificate Management Environment (ACME) DNS-Authenticators screen allows users to automate certificate issuing and renewal.
-The user must verify ownership of the domain before certificate automation is allowed.
+The user must verify ownership of the domain before TrueNAS allows certificate automation.

+{{< hint warning >}}
+ACME DNS is an advanced feature intended for network administrators or AWS professionals.
+Misconfiguring ACME DNS can prevent you from accessing TrueNAS.
+{{< /hint >}}

 ![ACMEDNSAuthenticatorWidgetNoAuthtenticators](/images/SCALE/22.02/ACMEDNSAuthenticatorWidgetNoAuthtenticators.png "ACME DNS-Authenticator Widget No Authenticators")